lodeguns/Multi-omicSignals/README.md

 4)  "o4" = CAI + Molecular Weigth  + mRNA CCs

 #### Step 5 -  Phase synchronizations and plots
 Once the dataset described above has been downloaded, it will be possible to analyze the [phase synchronizations](phase_synchronization/).
 To do this, in this section we provide [two scripts](phase_synchronization/).
-Through these scripts it is possible to interact with the signal dataset and conduct your own analyses in order to identify the oscillatory networks, for example by considering a restricted subset of organisms or only specific COLOMBOS experiments.
+Through these scripts it is possible to interact with the signal metrics dataset and conduct your own analyses in order to identify the oscillatory networks, for example by considering a restricted subset of organisms or only specific COLOMBOS v3.0 experiments.
 However, in order to speed up the visualization of the plotted figures, all the intersections of the oscillatory networks with phi = 0.8 have been generated in pdf files.
 The analysis was done [between bacteria](phase_synchronization/between_org_upsets/) and [within bacteria](phase_synchronization/whitin_org_upsets/).
 In the respective section you can find the description of the files name structure.
 The relative dependencies to the RData datasets are explicitly indicated in the source code.